GergoOrosz/IEM-Phase-Correction/README.md

 3. Load the FIR Filter

    In the Convolution settings, click Browse to upload the FIR filter file.
-   Make sure you have the .wav or .zip file containing the FIR filter provided in this project.
+   Make sure you have the .wav or file containing the FIR filter provided in this project.
    Roon will automatically recognize the sample rate (48 kHz in this case) and apply it correctly.